 - Michelle Lord, Elder Abuse Prevention Network Project Lead – Southern Melbourne Primary Care Partnership

-The podcast also importantly aims to raise awareness of elder abuse, including what it is and where to get help if preferred.
+This episode also importantly aims to raise awareness of elder abuse, including what it is and where to get help if desired.

-Listen to the Rod Quantock gets serious about ageing podcast:
+Listen to all episodes in the Rod Quantock gets serious about ageing podcast series: